 Application of Git

-Git can provide organizational benefits by providing an agile environment for the development process to take place.
-Each work created, small or big, is treated as a new branch which can be merged with a master branch when ready.
+Git can provide organizational benefits by providing an agile environment for the development process.
+Each work created, small or big, is treated as a new branch that can be merged with the main branch when ready.

-Git facilitates shorter development cycles, where a big task can be chopped into multiple smaller tasks which enables the business to create market according to their users' needs.
+Git facilitates shorter development cycles, where a big task can be chopped into multiple, enabling the business to create a market according to their users' needs.

 A short example of the Git config and commit

-Git config: This sets name and e-mail address to be used with the commits.
+Git config: This sets the name and e-mail address for the commits.

-Git init: This is used to create a new repository.
+Git inits: This is used to create a new repository.

-Git add: This is used to create a staging area that holds the changes that would be committed.
+Git adds: This is used to create a staging area that holds the changes that would be committed.

 Git Commit: This command records or snapshots the changes made in the staging area and maintains the version history so we can look back to what all changes have been made over time.

 Git uses command-line interfaces in both Linux and Windows.
-Git not a programming language rather a logical model to avoid disorder.
-Exposure to Linux commands, Software development process, it’s lifecycle and applications are required to get started with Git
+Git is not a programming language but a logical model to avoid disorder.
+Exposure to Linux commands, Software development process, its lifecycle, and applications are required to get started with Git.

-Git is free and open-source and thus can be used by individuals, collaborators or by organizations for handling everything from small to big projects with speed and efficiency.
+Git is free and open-source and thus can be used by individuals, collaborators, or organizations for handling everything from small to big projects with speed and efficiency.